Sonali958/RISC-V-FPGA-IP-Development-Internship/README.md

 ### 📄 Detailed Documentation - It is in the Task 6 folder of the repository

 👉 **[Click here to view the Task 6 Documentation](Task6/README.md)**

+Task 6 focused on the complete design, implementation, verification, and hardware validation of a **Pulse Width Modulation (PWM) Intellectual Property (IP)** core for a RISC-V based System-on-Chip (SoC).
+The objective was to develop a reusable hardware peripheral capable of generating PWM signals with programmable period and duty cycle, while allowing software running on the RISC-V processor to configure and monitor the peripheral through a memory-mapped register interface.

+The PWM IP was designed in **Verilog HDL** and implemented as an independent hardware module consisting of configurable control, period, duty cycle, and status registers.
+A PWM counter and waveform generation logic were developed to generate the required output signal based on the programmed register values.
+The peripheral was designed with modularity in mind, making it suitable for integration into larger FPGA or ASIC-based systems.

+After completing the RTL implementation, the PWM IP was functionally verified using a dedicated Verilog testbench.
+Simulation was performed using **Icarus Verilog**, while **GTKWave** was used to analyze the generated waveforms and verify the correct operation of the counter, register interface, and PWM output under different test conditions.

+The next stage involved integrating the PWM peripheral into the existing **RISC-V SoC** by implementing the required address decoding logic, memory-mapped interface, read/write data paths, and peripheral instantiation.
+Firmware was then developed in **C** to configure the PWM registers, perform register read/write verification, monitor the STATUS register, and validate communication between software and hardware through memory-mapped I/O.

+Finally, the complete SoC was synthesized and programmed onto the **VSDSquadron FM FPGA** development board.
+Hardware validation was carried out by routing the generated PWM signal to the onboard RGB LED and observing its behaviour under different duty-cycle configurations, demonstrating successful operation of the implemented PWM peripheral on physical hardware.

+### Key Highlights

+- Designed a standalone PWM IP using Verilog HDL.
+- Implemented configurable CTRL, PERIOD, DUTY, and STATUS registers.
+- Developed PWM counter and waveform generation logic.
+- Verified functionality through RTL simulation using Icarus Verilog.
+- Analyzed simulation waveforms using GTKWave.
+- Integrated the PWM peripheral into the RISC-V SoC using memory-mapped I/O.
+- Developed firmware for software-based validation of the peripheral.
+- Successfully synthesized and deployed the design on the VSDSquadron FM FPGA board.
+- Demonstrated hardware operation by controlling the onboard RGB LED using different PWM duty-cycle configurations.

 </details>